bastihaase/Insight18b-SparkSQL-Array/README.md

 The dataset was part of the work associated with the following papers:

 -  R. He, J. McAuley.
 Modeling the visual evolution of fashion trends with one-class collaborative filtering.
 WWW, 2016
 -  J. McAuley, C. Targett, J. Shi, A. van den Hengel.
 Image-based recommendations on styles and substitutes.
-SIGIR, 2015
+SUGAR, 2015

 ## Engineering Challenges

 The main challenges encountered in this project were:

-- Understand how SparkSQL works internally
+- Understand how SparkSQL works internally:
-- SparkSQL uses a tree of expressions to parse SQL commands to Spark jobs
-- The catalyst component compiles SQL commands to JVM bytecode based on these rules
-- There is no detailed documentation for this, so I dove deep into the source code
-- Specifically, I chose specific SQL commands and analyzed how they were parsed
-- I had to make sure that the rules that will be applied to my expressions make sense for my use case
+-- SparkSQL uses a tree of expressions to parse SQL commands to Spark jobs -- The catalyst component compiles SQL commands to JVM bytecode based on these rules -- There is no detailed documentation for this, so I dove deep into the source code -- Specifically, I chose specific SQL commands and analyzed how they were parsed -- I had to make sure that the rules that will be applied to my expressions make sense for my use case.
+This made me choose the class BinaryExpression as a parent for my classes
-- I also had to write the codeGen functions that produce the JVM bytecode via quasi-quotes
+-- I also had to write the codeGen functions that produce the JVM bytecode via quasi-quotes.
+Quasi-quotes are strings with a built in tree structure.
+They are used by catalyst to take the expression tree and the codeGen functionality of the expressions to produce cohesive code for the job
 - Setting up a fully functioning data pipeline was a secondary engineering challenge